 When you retrieve data from Oracle Cloud Infrastructure, the data is stored in the Storage Gateway read cache.
-Read cache allows subsequent I/O operations to that file to be done at local disk speed.
+The read cache allows subsequent I/O operations to that data at local disk speed.

 When the read cache is full or reaches the configured limit, Storage Gateway removes files from the cache based on a least recently used (LRU) algorithm.
 Files pending upload to your tenancy are not removed from cache.
 You can also preserve files that you do not want removed from cache.

 For more information on how to preserve files in the read cache, see Preserving Files in the File System Cache.

 When an application transfers files through an NFS share, the files are written to the write buffer.
 The write buffer can contain many files that are queued and pending upload.
 If the host on which Storage Gateway is installed fails or Storage Gateway stops abruptly, the pending upload operations persist on the local disk.
 When Storage Gateway restarts, the pending upload operations resume and the data is uploaded to Oracle Cloud Infrastructure.